-The OCWR Board of Directors issues final decisions on union representation and election issues, negotiability appeals, collective bargaining impasses, questions of arbitrability, and exceptions to an arbitrator's award.
+The OCWR Board of Directors has the authority to issue final decisions on union representation and election issues, negotiability appeals, collective bargaining impasses, questions of arbitrability, and exceptions to an arbitrator's award.
 The Board also serves as the appellate body that issues decisions on unfair labor practice (ULP) complaints.
-The General Counsel investigates ULP allegations and prosecutes ULP complaints before a hearing officer and the OCWR Board of Directors.
+The General Counsel investigates ULP allegations and may prosecute ULP complaints before a hearing officer and the OCWR Board of Directors.